 - For in vitro diagnostic use with NeuMoDx Systems only. - Do not use the reagents after the listed expiration date. - Do not use any reagents if the safety seal is broken or if the packaging is damaged upon arrival. - Do not use reagents if the protective pouch is open or broken upon arrival. - Minimum specimen volume of secondary aliquots is dependent on the tube size/specimen tube carrier as defined below.
 Volume below the specified minimum may result in a "Quantity Not Sufficient" error. - Testing outside of conditions recommended by CDC may produce erroneous results when using the NeuMoDx GBS Assay. - Avoid microbial and deoxyribonuclease (DNase) contamination of reagents at all times.
 The use of sterile DNase-free disposable transferring pipettes is recommended.
 Use a new pipette for each specimen. - To avoid contamination, do not handle or break apart any NeuMoDx Cartridge post-amplification.
-Do not retrieve post-amplification cartridges from the waste under any circumstances.
+Do not retrieve postamplification cartridges from the waste under any circumstances.
 The NeuMoDx Cartridge is designed to prevent contamination.

 - In cases where open-tube PCR tests are also conducted by the laboratory, care must be taken to ensure that the NeuMoDx GBS Test Strip, the additional reagents required for testing, and the NeuMoDx System are not contaminated. - Clean, powder-free, nitrile gloves should be worn when handling NeuMoDx reagents and consumables.
-Care should be taken not to touch the top surface of the NeuMoDx Cartridge or foil seal surface of the NeuMoDx GBS Test Strip or NeuMoDx Extraction Plate; handling of the products should be done by touching side surfaces only. - Safety Data Sheets (SDS) are available upon request. - Follow instructions in the NeuMoDx 288/96 Molecular System Operator's Manual(s) for recommended cleaning solutions to be used on the system. - Do not pipette by mouth.
-Do not smoke, drink, or eat in areas where specimens or kit reagents are being handled. - Always handle specimens as if they are infectious and in accordance with safe laboratory procedures such as those described in Biosafety in Microbiological and Biomedical Laboratories8 and in CLSI Document M29-A4.9 - Dispose of unused reagents and waste in accordance with country, federal, provincial, state, and local regulations.
+Care should be taken not to touch the top surface of the NeuMoDx Cartridge or foil seal surface of the NeuMoDx GBS Test Strip or NeuMoDx Extraction Plate; handling of the products should be done by touching side surfaces only. - Safety Data Sheets (SDS) are available at www.qiagen.com/safety. - Follow instructions in the NeuMoDx 288/96 Molecular System Operator's Manual(s) for recommended cleaning solutions to be used on the system. - Do not pipette by mouth.
+Do not smoke, drink, or eat in areas where specimens or kit reagents are being handled. - Always handle specimens as if they are infectious and in accordance with safe laboratory procedures such as those described in Biosafety in Microbiological and Biomedical Laboratories8 and in CLSI Document M29-A4.9 - Dispose of unused reagents and waste in accordance with country, federal, provincial, state, and local regulations. - When working with chemicals, always wear a suitable lab coat, disposable gloves, and protective goggles.
+For more information, please consult the appropriate safety data sheets (SDS).